-One of the most popular restaurant menu items in the mid Atlantic.
-Chesapeake Crab Dip is a creamy dip loaded with Blue crab, cheeses and old bay served with a variety of dippers.
-Its the perfect shareable appetizer for any gathering
+One of the most popular restaurant menu items in the mid Atlantic, Maryland Crab Dip is a creamy dip loaded with blue crab, cheeses and old bay served with a variety of dippers.

 You can always sprinkle some extra on top but if you use too much in you base dip you can’t take the old bay out.

 When you purchase crabmeat there are many different options.
 Not everyone is lucky enough to have the bounty of the Chesapeake bay nearby so I wanted to give you some tips on what to look for.

 Jumbo Lump/ Colossal: the prized enormous nuggets that come from the back legs of the crab.
 There are only 2 pieces on each crab and are painstakingly removed by hand making them the most expensive.
 The flavor is mild and fresh but probably the most bland of the crabmeat options.